Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Method

 While this setup enables compact and efficient reasoning, it still faces two key challenges:

-\begin{enumerate} [nosep] \item \textbf{Trajectory stability}: Without memory-preserving connections, the latent trajectory may drift or collapse over time. \item \textbf{Error correction}: There is no mechanism to guide the model back when reasoning diverges, especially in the high-dimensional latent space with many possible paths. \end{enumerate}
+\begin{enumerate} [nosep] \item \textbf{Error correction}: There is no mechanism to guide the model back when reasoning diverges, especially in the high-dimensional latent space with many possible paths. \item \textbf{Trajectory stability}: In multi-step reasoning, the latent trajectory may drift without memory-preserving connections, leading to unstable or inconsistent reasoning. \end{enumerate}

 To address these challenges, we introduce two lightweight post-training refinement modules, contrastive latent feedback and residual embedding refinement, that operate entirely in latent space and enhance reasoning stability and correctness without any additional training.